ahdis/chmed/pages/_includes/index.md

 The CHEMD20AF format can bei either in XML or JSON format.

-{% comment %}
-However both are too big in size to be exchange in a qrcode.
-For this a shortened notation [CHMED16AQ](qrcode.html) has be developed similar to the work of HL7 Germany - [Ultrakurzformat Patientenbezogener Medikationsplan](http://wiki.hl7.de/index.php?title=IG:Ultrakurzformat_Patientenbezogener_Medikationsplan)
-{% endcomment %}

 In the section [Introduction](intro.html) the structure for the different formats/values are explained.